Updated 4th April 2021

 Once approved you need to book a flight and the accommodation at one of the many ASQ (Alternative State Quarantine) Hotels allocated by the Thai Government which usually have to be fully paid for in advance.

-At the current time there is a list of 17 approved airlines that fly to Bangkok from various parts of the world and from London the most popular are Emirates, Qatar & Etihad.
+At the current time there is a list of approved airlines that fly to Bangkok from various parts of the world and from London the most popular are Emirates, Qatar & Etihad.
 British Airways will not fly to Thailand until the end of the year.
-A list of 113 approved ASQ hotels that are based in Bangkok or Pattaya is also available with 15 night costs ranging from 32,000 - 100,000THB depending on the quality of the hotel and personal requirements.
+A list of approved ASQ hotels withtheir prices that are based in Bangkok or Pattaya is also available with 7 and 10 night costs.

 Travel insurance is standard requirement for all world travel but there is a specific requirement for Thailand to cover 100,000USD for Covid 19 and this should be stated on the insurance certificate submitted on the application.
 A list of the insurance providers can also be found on the Embassy's website.
 (See NOTE 1)